tshedor/murderwithfriends/README.md

 * Only `index.js` files can fetch data.
 * Stateless Functional Components are [avoided like the plague](https://medium.com/@nimelrian/be-careful-with-this-statement-463d3076d562).
 There's always war in Eurasia, and there have always been [promises](https://reactjs.org/blog/2015/10/07/react-v0.14.html#stateless-functional-components) [of SFC](https://github.com/acdlite/recompose/commit/bc1fe9b02bf5c29249073b5f4e660399f6118926) [performance optimizations](https://twitter.com/dan_abramov/status/755343960470614016).
 The war - and the wait - continue.
 * While we're picking bones, [FACC](https://americanexpress.io/faccs-are-an-antipattern/)s only make sense to their author and are also 86'd.
-Looking at you, Apollo `<Query />`.
-Also, TODOMoResearch, but this pattern also breaks the [downstream equality checks](https://github.com/acdlite/recompose/blob/master/docs/API.md#withhandlers), right?
+I understand this as a [growing](https://www.apollographql.com/docs/react/essentials/queries.html#basic) [pattern](https://reactjs.org/docs/context.html#examples), but deriving the purpose of a complex FACC is not worth the initial convenience.
+[Grotesque nesting](https://www.apollographql.com/docs/react/essentials/mutations.html#errors) is far more easily achieved when you're starting an extra indent deep, and I'm old enough to remember callback hell.
+Also, TODOMoResearch, but this pattern seemingly breaks the [downstream equality checks](https://github.com/acdlite/recompose/blob/master/docs/API.md#withhandlers) reducing its performance, right?
 * App state logic is also separated to clear an open path to component testing.
 While it'd be more convenient to include `graphql` or `compose` along with the rest of presenter, this makes decoupling a bigger headache in the future when The Next Greatest State Manager/[You Don't Need a State Manager](https://blog.apollographql.com/reducing-our-redux-code-with-react-apollo-5091b9de9c2a) philosophy rises to prominence.

 ### Slices